Gamebuino META Makefile

 You first need to setup your system for Gamebuino development.
 For simplicity, this article assumes everything, including the IDE, is installed in your home folder,

 $HOME.
-Without repeating much, the outline is:
+Without repeating much, launch the Arduino IDE and:

 - Install the Arduino SAMD (ARM) boards package

-- Install the Gamebuino META board package
+- Add Gamebuino META board package URL* and install the Gamebuino META board package

 - Install the Gamebuino META library